Soundararajaperumal temple, Thadikombu: Festivals and religious practices

-The temple follows the traditions of the Tenkalai sect of the Vaishnava tradition and follows the Sri Pancharatha Agama pathma samhidha.
+The temple follows the traditions of the Tenkalai sect of the Vaishnava tradition and follows the pāñcarātra padmasaṃhitā.
 The temple priests perform the puja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnava community, from the Brahmin class.
 The temple rituals are performed four times a day: Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 6:00 p.m., and Ardha Jamam at 10:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Soundararajan and Soundaravalli.
 During the last step of worship, nadasvaram (pipe instrument) and tavil (percussion instrument) are played, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, monthly and fortnightly rituals performed in the temple.

 During the Tamil month of Chittirai, the festival deity is taken in procession around the Mada street of the temple.
 Similar processions are followed during the Tamil month of Aadi (July–August).